 STEP 3: STITCH FIVE GARTER STITCHES

 Continue across the row by stitching 5 garter stitches.
-To make a garter stitch, which is also known as a purl stitch, take the next loop in the working yarn and put it through the next loop in the foundation row from FRONT to BACK.
+To make a garter stitch, which is also known as a purl stitch, take the next loop in the working loop yarn and put it through the next loop in the foundation row from FRONT to BACK.
 Continue with the next working yarn loop and the next loop in the foundation row.
 Make a total of 5 garter stitches.
 Our garter stitch tutorial will show you how to stitch the garter stitch with loop yarn if you need more details.

 STEP 4: FIRST ROW COMPLETE

 Continue across the row by alternating stitching - 5 stocking stitches and then 5 garter stitches.
 By the end of the first row, you should be able to start to see the textured pattern.
 The row will end with 5 garter stitches.
-Do not turn work.
+Do not turn your work.